 I can’t remember the days of my Monday Monday, or my first encounter with The Funk, but I was old enough to remember another brush with the power of music.
 On Sunday nights in 1981 (I was 15/16), I would spend hours listening to a music radio top 20 chart countdown.
 Our home music centre at the time was a cheap turntable/tape deck/radio unit combo which allowed me to record songs directly from the radio.
 The turntable lived under a see-through plastic lid and the radio dial on the front had a faulty green backlight that would flicker on and off.
 The host DJ would irritate the shit out of me by speaking over the start of the songs I was trying to record.
 His smooth but creepy and intrusive voice made the crackly radio sound even worse.
 As a song I was recording neared its end, I would hover my finger over the pause button and then quickly press it as soon as he started yakking again.
 Just one example of the diabolical, high tech music piracy of the day.

 One Sunday night, a new entry on the chart, a basic synth-pop tune with classical ambitions, gave me my ‘Road to Damascus’ experience.
 This atmospheric, pompous little song lit me up like an incoming call.
 It was ‘Vienna’ by Ultravox.
 The song is built on a simple drum machine beat punctuated by echoey cannon claps and a warbly synthesizer line.
 The first, ‘Oaahh Viennaaaa’, ignites a series of shooting Roman Candle explosions – on that night, I could see as well as hear those Roman Candles – and a grand piano that sounds like it’s being played by a guy in a white wig and ruffled shirt cuffs.
 The tempo quickens at a heavenly middle string part and then drops you back down to Earth before building to a dramatic final crescendo.
 Towards the end, when Midge Ure repeatedly and proudly declares, ‘This means nothing to meee…’, I thought I was hearing the apex of all musical endeavours.
 I was sure it couldn’t possibly get any better than this.
 Eyes closed, laying on the carpet in front of that old hi-fi, the song left me stunned – it was four minutes of pure ecstasy.
 It was rapture.
 That night, a deep intuition said, This is it.
 For better or worse, this is who you are – accept it.
 It was a feeling of happy surrender – a carefree stage dive into music’s welcoming arms.
-I put up a white flag and resigned myself to the fact that I’d always be hypnotized by good music.
+I put up a white flag and resigned myself to the fact that I’d always be hypnotized by good music – a slave to the rhythm.
 It was a transcendental, spiritual experience.

 Either that or somebody slipped me a roofie.